 Recently I met David Moore who hails from Franklin, a small town between Huonville and Geeveston about 45kms south of Hobart.
 I found him to be funny, easy-going, a bit cheeky and a good communicator.
 Not your typical computer geek at all… but that’s what he is!
-Gavin, the IT guru here at Think Tasmania, also has to suffer that moniker; so the term “computer geek” is used with the utmost respect.
+The IT guy here at Think Tasmania, also has to suffer that moniker; so the term “computer geek” is used with the utmost respect.
 David knows his way around a PC… and he has a good knowledge of Facebook.
-Unlike Gavin, who writes computer software but has little grasp of my social media problems!

 David Moore: I Hate My PC

 David Moore was the go-to man for the 2012 Huon Valley Business Expo social media campaign, which is how we originally connected.
 He also owns I Hate My PC… and that business name resonates with me on many a day.
 During the epic Think Tasmania Facebook News Feed Debacle (please don’t ask) David was extremely helpful and came up with an amazing range of advice.
 No stone was left unturned in the quest to restore sanity to my work day.

 I am well aware from my work in social media management that “I Hate My PC” is a phrase spoken pretty damn often, to state things mildly.
 Now that my Facebook News Feed is restored to its proper working order (finally) I decided it was time to introduce you to David Moore.
 Consider it my community service announcement for the week.
 Here’s a little about the man behind the computer.